Desgard/desgard.github.com/source/about.md

 ---
 layout: page
 title: About
-description: "This is a Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at jekyllrb.com"
+description: "Guardia"
 permalink: /about/
 slug: about
 ---

 ### Gua

-Gua(or Desgard_Duan), iOS Develper and try full stack!
+Gua(or Desgard_Duan), iOS Developer and try full stack!

 I like something cool, just like Apple's product.
 And be interested in algorithm  in computer science, especially data structure.
 I'm a vimer!